artyom-kuznetsov/BDSM_Mod-Victoria2/README.md

 #### 4. PATCH_CHECKSUM_DRIFT_FIX
 Fixes checksum alteration after loading into a campaign.
 Useful for MP rehosting without need to restart the game for everyone.
 #### 5. PATCH_ALLOW_UNCIV_TECH_RESEARCH
 Self-explanatory.
-Allows uncivs to research tech (requested by maxioten).
+Allows uncivs to research tech (made by maxioten).
 #### 6. PATCH_ARISTOCRAT_INCOME_SHARE
-Doubles aristocrat income share from RGO (requested by maxioten).
+Doubles aristocrat income share from RGO (made by vesper).

 #### 5. ENABLE_LOG
 Just the log used for debugging the .dll